ni/monodrive-documentation/docs/LV_client/tools/mono__start__replayc.md

 </p>

 ### Description
-Use this tool to start a HIL application.
-This takes care of the initialization of the simulator on HIL mode.
+Use this tool to start a Replay application.
+This takes care of the initialization of the simulator on Replay mode.

 ### Inputs
 - **Array in:** A reference to the weather profile cluster.